QBE Insurance Offer for SAAA Members

 Working on behalf of Members with the Regulator & other government bodies

 The SAAA advocates on behalf of its Members to achieve better outcomes around many issues.
 Some of the best examples include the privilege to maintain our own aircraft, and the system of SAAA Members appointed by CASA to issue Special Certificates of Air Worthiness.

-We are currently participating in discussions and reviews around a number of issues including less onerous Aviation Medical Certification requirements for our Members, developing special IFR equipment rules for Experimental Category aircraft, developing an environment where SAAA pilots can deliver flight transition and currency training to our Members, and more.
+We are contributing and participating in discussions, reviews and enquiries with both CASA and the Senate around a number of issues including Aviation Medical Certification requirements for our Members, the inequitability of an “unlevel playing field” that has seen the introduction of less onerous medical, flight training, flight instructor qualification and airworthiness rules and standards applicable to aviators that belong to non-CASA administered private organisations, IFR equipment rules for Experimental Category aircraft, developing an environment where SAAA pilots can deliver flight transition and currency training to our Members, and more.

 SAAA representatives regularly sit at the table with the Regulator to best ensure our needs are heard.
 We have found over the years that you can’t complain after the fact, and so we must be part of the process.
 And we are, as is evidenced by the runs on the board.

 Scales available for hire if you are doing your own weight & balance

 The SAAA has a number of aircraft scales that are available to members only.
 The scales are calibrated annually.

 Currently there are 2 sets of scales available for hire to Members – one in Sydney and one in Melbourne, which are looked after by volunteers.
 These are available to members for hire at on basis of a fixed one week hire plus additional pro-rate charges beyond one week.
 Freight costs are to the account of the hirer.
 Visit the Shop to make a booking.